What Are Kubernetes KEPs?

 In contrast, KEPs provide a structured and well-defined process for proposing, evaluating, and implementing changes to the platform.
 KEPs are designed to promote transparency and collaboration within the Kubernetes community and help ensure that proposed changes are thoroughly discussed and evaluated before they are implemented.
 By using KEPs, SIGs can manage proposed changes to the platform much more efficiently.

-Whether you're a Kubernetes user or a developer, understanding KEPs is essential to participating in the Kubernetes community and contributing to the evolution of the platform.
+Whether you're a Kubernetes user or a developer, understanding KEPs is essential to participating in the community and contributing to the platform's evolution.